 Location: Story Arts Centre

-Centennial College’s Culture and Heritage Site Management program will offer you the particular skill set you need to manage a multitude of establishments and facilities that house culture and heritage resources.
+Centennial College's Culture and Heritage Site Management program offers you the particular skill set you need to manage a multitude of establishments and facilities that house culture and heritage resources.

-Upon graduation, you will be prepared to work at one of Canada’s 2,500 museums and related institutions, including not-for-profit museums, art galleries, science centres, aquaria, archives, sports halls-of-fame, artist-run centres, zoos, and heritage sites, that attract more than 59 million visitors annually.
-A further 60 million people visit Canada’s historic sites and natural parks.
+Upon graduation, you will be prepared to work at one of Canada's 2,500 culture and heritage related institutions, including not-for-profit museums, art galleries, science centres, aquaria, archives, sports halls-of-fame, artist-run centres, zoos, and heritage sites, which attract more than 59 million visitors annually.
+A further 60 million people visit Canada's historic sites and natural parks.

 |Course Code||Course Title||Location|